False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey

 \subsection{Contributions}

 This manuscript covers a comprehensive survey of the existing publications and reference materials on cyber threats identified within the various domains of the smart grid distribution infrastructure.
 Our primary objective is to systematically and thoroughly analyze recent literature within the last decade, and assess and contrast each proposed attack methodology.
-In particular, the main contributions of our article are listed as follows: \begin{enumerate} \item We identify the essential cybersecurity goals of active distribution systems and provide some theoretical overview of stealthy False Data Injection (FDI) attacks. \item Following a comprehensive review of the relevant existing literature, we highlight their contributions and identify the gaps as addressed by our survey.
-A detailed comparison of previous works against ours can be found in Table \ref{tab:comparison}. \item We develop and propose a detailed taxonomy of FDI attacks with respect to attack targets in active distribution systems as shown in Section \ref{sec:proposedtaxonomy}. \item We analyze the various state-of-the-art FDI threat modeling proposed by several independent studies, critically evaluate the approaches and summarize the results. \item Lastly, we discuss some main research gaps in the existing FDI attack methodologies and provide some technical recommendations for future research directions within the related topic.
+In particular, the main contributions of our article are listed as follows: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item We identify the essential cybersecurity goals of active distribution systems and provide some theoretical overview of stealthy FDI attacks.

+\item Following a comprehensive review of the relevant existing literature, we highlight their contributions and identify the gaps as addressed by our survey.
+A detailed comparison of previous works against ours can be found in Table \ref{tab:comparison}.

+\item We develop and propose a detailed taxonomy of FDI attacks with respect to attack targets in active distribution systems as shown in Section \ref{sec:proposedtaxonomy}.

+\item We analyze the various state-of-the-art FDI threat modeling proposed by several independent studies, critically evaluate the approaches and summarize the results.

+\item Lastly, we discuss some main research gaps in the existing FDI attack methodologies and provide some technical recommendations for future research directions within the related topic.

 \end{enumerate}